PLOS/allofplos/README.rst

 XML article files.
 This can be used to have a copy of the PLOS text corpus for further analysis.
 Use this program to download all PLOS XML article files instead of doing web scraping.

-**NOTE**: This software is not stable, we consider it beta state and will be in this stage until version 1.0.
-This means that programming interface may change and after a new version a full corpus download may be required.

 Installation instructions
 -------------------------